nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests exit the program
-2. GuestList shows an exit message
+2. GuestBook shows an exit message
-3. GuestList exits the program
+3. GuestBook exits the program

     Use case ends.